RiscadoA/riscadoa.com/_posts/2021-03-29-p2p-graph-simulator-1.md

 ---
-title: "OurChat - Part 1"
+title: "P2P Graph Simulator - Part 1"
 date: 2021-03-29T08:00:00-00:00
 categories:
   - web-dev
 tags:
   - js
   - p2p
-  - ourchat
 ---

 For some time I've been wanting to start a project related to web development